D-SECURE: Dual-Source Evidence Combination for Unified Reasoning in Misinformation Detection: Related Work

 Retrieval-based fact-checking systems aim to decide whether a claim is supported or refuted by external evidence.
 Many follow a three-stage pipeline of claim extraction, evidence retrieval, and verdict prediction \cite{akhtar2023multimodalfactcheck}.
 One line of work uses heterogeneous graphs to represent posts, entities, and external knowledge bases.
 Hu et al.\ \cite{hu2021compare} construct a directed heterogeneous graph that includes news articles and entities from external knowledge bases, then apply graph neural networks to classify fake news.
 Cao et al.\ \cite{cao2024multisource} propose multi-source knowledge enhanced graph attention networks that combine multimodal evidence with external knowledge, improving veracity prediction by reasoning over cross-modal consistency and external indicators.

 More recently, retrieval-augmented generation has become popular.
 RAGAR \cite{khaliq2024ragar} uses an LLM to verbalise multimodal input, generate clarifying questions, perform iterative retrieval, and produce fact-checking verdicts.
 DEFAME \cite{braun2024defame} uses an MLLM directly on multimodal inputs and augments it with a diverse set of search tools, including web search, image search, reverse image search, and geolocation.
 DEFAME also introduces a structured, human-readable report that records retrieved evidence and intermediate reasoning steps, which serves both as in-context guidance for the MLLM and as an explanation for human users.
+Furthermore, to support retrieval-based fact-checking several benchmarks such as MOCHEG \cite{yao2023end} and ClaimReview2024+ \cite{braun2024defame} have been introduced.

-These systems demonstrate the value of rich external evidence.
+The aforementioned systems demonstrate the value of rich external evidence.
 However, they typically have only weak access to internal manipulation cues.
 RAGAR verbalises images into text, which can lose fine-grained visual details.
 DEFAME relies on the MLLM's implicit ability to notice mismatches but does not include a dedicated manipulation detector or grounding module.
 As a result, they may accept or refute claims based on evidence that matches a clean version of the content, while overlooking subtle local tampering.